 Find Comorbidity Mental Health and Addiction Treatment at Gateway

-If you’re ready to get treatment for alcoholism or drug abuse, and you also have a mental illness, you need a treatment center with the specialized knowledge to treat co-occuring disorders.
+Suppose you’re ready to get treatment for alcoholism or drug abuse, and you also have a mental illness.
+In that case, you need a treatment center with specialized knowledge to treat co-occurring disorders.
 At Gateway, we provide dual-diagnosis services so you can break the bond of addiction and learn to cope with your mental health symptoms.